 - From Tunxi bus station get a bus to Tangkou, at the foot of Huangshan.

-To explore the top of Huangshan entirely, it would take at least 3 days in summer, 2 days in winter.
-Hotel reservations can be made on the actual mountain to accommodate this.
+To explore the top of Huangshan entirely, it would takes 3+ days in summer, 2+ days in winter.
+Hotel reservations can be made or tents can be rented on the actual mountain to accommodate this.
 There are many peaks unmarked on the map and many that are closed in the winter months.
 The entire western 'grand canyon' area is off limits in winter.
-The pathway from top to bottom is also not advised in the winter months as the ice will likely double the time taken to climb (and can be treacherous without experience/proper equipment).
-I took the first cable car up and the last cable car down and still didn't have nearly enough time for everything!
+The pathway from top to bottom is also not advised in the winter months as it becomes heavily iced.
+Click here to read about my own dangerous experiences with iced up Chinese steps...

 After the bus and ropeway it's a case of navigating the stone steps using the map.
 The way is often signposted, but they make little sense in English, so I relied on friendly Chinese tourists at times (of which there will be many) to help point me in the right direction.